ikisaka/resource-management-tools-directory/README.md

 Per industry curated list of tools that will help you plan your team, projects and vacations.

 ## Tools for agencies (IT, Marketing, Legal...)
-1. https://www.resourceplanner.io/ - Simple and intuitive tool that will help you manage project's and vacations in your team with generous freemium
+1. https://www.resourceplanner.io/ - Simple and intuitive tool that will help you manage project's and vacations in your team with generous freemium.
+Best price / value ratio.
 2. https://www.float.com/
 3. https://www.runn.io/
 4. https://www.forecastapp.com/